foldda/snappable/README.md

 Truly generic software components also mean they are freely interchangeable,  "generic" software components, we need a mechanism that allows the components to flexibly interface with each other to exchange data, without being bound by their different data models (tight-coupling).

-The Enflow component-based computing framework promotes high-level modular software re-use, by specifying a simple and practical open standard of software components and solution runtime, so both a component and a runtime can be independly developped, and are interchangible.
+The Snappable component-based computing framework promotes high-level modular software re-use, by specifying a simple and practical open standard of software components and solution runtime, so both a component and a runtime can be independly developped, and are interchangible.

 Functional implementations of the Enflow Components and Runtime are available pipelines for integration and data automation.
 "Portable" means Enflow components and assembled applications can be used on any computer[^1] without setup or installation.

 [^1]: On any Windows computers only at the moment.

-Enflow leverages Charian, a universal data serializer, for connected components to exchange arbitrarily complex data, effectively allowing any Enflow-compliant components, from any person or company, to join and work together without pre-setting, and being constrained by, a data model.
+SnapFusion leverages Charian, a universal data serializer, for connected components to exchange arbitrarily complex data, effectively allowing any Enflow-compliant components, from any person or company, to join and work together without pre-setting, and being constrained by, a data model.

 > Just like a LEGO joint can connect arbitrarily shaped pieces to function as a more complex unit, Enflow works by providing a "universal joint" for coupling software components to become a bigger module or an app.